azenoff/GIPs/GIPS/gip-1.md

 ## Auxiliary Files

-GIPs may include auxiliary files such as diagrams.
+GIPs may include auxiliary files such as diagrams (to be added in [GIPs/assets]).
 Such files must be named GIP-XXXX-Y.ext, where “XXXX” is the GIP number, “Y” is a serial number (starting at 1), and “ext” is replaced by the actual file extension (e.g. “png”).

 ## GIP Editors